 Official CBIS training is provided by Bonnie Meyers and Rene Carfi, Certified Brain Injury Specialist Trainers (CBIST).
 Bonnie has been working in the field of brain injury for 30 years.
 She holds a graduate degree in Rehabilitation Counseling, is a Certified Rehabilitation Counselor (CRC), and a Certified Brain Injury Specialist Trainer.
 Bonnie has overseen brain injury services throughout the continuum of recovery, including sub-acute programs in rehabilitation hospitals as well as within a variety of community settings, including ABI waiver services, adult day programs, vocational/supported employment programs, and independent living programs.
 Rene has 20 years of experience in the field of brain injury, having previously held management positions at the Brain Injury Alliance of New Jersey for 17 years.
 She also served as Vice Chair of the New Jersey Special Education & Traumatic Brain Injury Task Force.
 She holds a Master's degree in Social Work from Rutgers University.

-The online exam will be given at a time and location designated by the Brain Injury Alliance of Connecticut.
 Candidates must score 80% or higher on the certification examination.
 The exam can only be taken after all forms and fees have been submitted and processed and an approval email has been received by the applicant.

 - The exam is administered online.